- About Us

 Chairman and Chief Executive Officer, Gap Inc.

-Glenn has more than 20 years of retail experience and has successfully led diverse retail businesses and brands in the areas of food, health and beauty, and books.
+Glenn has nearly 30 years of retail experience and has led diverse retail businesses and brands in the areas of food, health and beauty, and books.
 He has an established track record as a decisive, in-charge leader who has revitalized established retail brands.

 Glenn serves as the chairman of the Gap Foundation Board of Trustees.
 He holds a B.A. from the University of Western Ontario.